 - It has great shock- and vibration-absorbing properties

-- It is UV stabilized (when the color red or black is used)
+- Also, it is UV stabilized (when the color red or black is used)

-- It doesn’t allow the growth of fungus, mildew, mold, or algae
+- Furthermore, it doesn’t allow the growth of fungus, mildew, mold, or algae

 - It doesn’t oxidize even after prolonged exposure to water and extreme environments